-Now, let’s take a look at some of the essential components of a landing page.
+Now, let’s take a look at some of the essential components of a eCommerce landing page.

 Headline – Never sacrifice your quality on this one.
 Your heading should reflect whatever your landing page is representing, If it is linked to your email campaign then your headline should reflect the email campaign.